 The Ten Most Expensive Coffee Blends in the World

-Few people can afford to enjoy the world’s priciest coffee and today we’ll show the ten most expensive coffee blends in the world.
+But only a select few can afford to enjoy the world’s priciest coffee and today we’ll show the ten most expensive coffee blends in the world.

 10. Coffee Yauco Selecto AA

 Coming from Puerto Rico, this exquisite coffee is a staple of the Yauco region.
 It’s a coffee extremely rich in flavors due to the way in which it is farmed and also due to natural elements such as the high frequency of rainfalls and the high mountainous landscape.
 The nutrients of the rich soil make if extremely tasty, giving this coffee a specific flavor that made it really sought after.
 Adding to this is the limited availability of the coffee, which makes it cost $24 per pound.

 The Rwanda Blue Bourbon costs $24/pound as well, this coffee being a variety of Arabica that comes from Rwanda and can be found in the Gatare and Karengara regions.
 This particular coffee is very high in acidity and has a taste of black cherry with butter meld blend and tones of spiced nut.
 The main seller is Starbucks since they’ve established several coffee farms in the country as a social mission to help the economy of Rwanda.
 These beans proved to be a real success ever since their first popularization in 2004, making this plant one of the main crops.

 This coffee from Honduras is quickly becoming one of the most sought after coffees in the world, recently selling for $35.10 per pound, in a massive auction where several international buyers bought 1,320 pounds of Mi Esperanza.
 The coffee in this region is appreciated for its great taste of fruits, nuts, chocolate and other spices, making it extremely aromatic and without any bitterness afterwards, as is the case with most types of coffee.

 7. Los Planes